Whos hunting what and when

 Outdoorsguy

-61 thoughts on “Whos hunting what and when”
+61 Replies to “Whos hunting what and when”

 1. Got a bear hunt planned for mid August with my buddies Mike and Karen up near Markstay (Sudbury area).
 They are great hosts for me and a few other lucky people.
 I started hunting bears with them a few years ago and it’s become one of my favorite hunts.